DELETE FROM users WHERE users.id = 4

 end

-article = ArticleQuery.first
+article = ArticleQuery.find(article_id)

 You can bulk update a group of records as soft deleted with the soft_delete